richek/mrDatabase/README.md

 ### Case and Fuzzy Match

- Internally, the server converts commands, search and index keys, and values to lower case.
+ Internally, the server converts commands, keys, and values to strings.
+It converts search and index keys and values to lower case.
 Thus, all are functionally case insensitive.
-Keys and values in objects themselves are not modified.
+Keys and values in objects themselves are not converted to lower case.

 Internally, the objects {Lastname:Smith}, {lastname:Smith}, {LASTNAME:SMITH}, and {lastname:smith} are all the same object.
 However, the object {lastname:smith} is __not__ the same as the object {lastname:smith, firstname:john}.